jiratouchmhp/GitHub-Teams-Repo-Mapping/README.md

-## ✨ What This Tool DoesEasily map teams to repositories, analyze permissions, and bulk assign access across your GitHub organization.**Simple, powerful tool for managing GitHub team permissions at scale**
+## ✨ What This Tool DoesEasily map teams to repositories, analyze permissions, and bulk assign access across your GitHub organization. ##